kielni/megapis/README.md

 ## Writing a Megapis worker

 A Megapis worker is a just a node module that exports a `run` method and (optionally) a `requiredConfigKeys` array.
-Require `megapis-worker-util` for functions that make it easier to work with the Redis persistence store.
+Require `megapis-worker` for functions that make it easier to work with the Redis persistence store.

 Before running the worker, the server merges its global